Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 - ***Improving the partitioning algorithm***.
 Our method isn't the most efficient.
 Instead of choosing the first element in the array as the partitioning element, it's better to take the median of the first element, the middle element, and the last element.
 The partitioning process itself can also be sped up.
 In particular, it's possible to avoid the `low < high` tests in the two `while` loops.
 - ***Using a different method to sort small arrays***.
 Instead of using Quicksort recursively all the way down to arrays with one element, it's better to use a simpler method for small arrays (those with fewer than, say, 25 elements).
 - ***Making Quicksort nonrecursive***.
-Although Quicksort is a recursive algorithm by nature—and is easiest to understand in recursive form—it's actually more efficient if the recursion is removed.
+Although Quicksort is a recursive algorithm by nature --- and is easiest to understand in recursive form --- it's actually more efficient if the recursion is removed.

 For details about improving Quicksort, consult a book on algorithm design, such as **Robert Sedgewick**'s *Algorithms in C, Parts 1-4: Fundamentals, Data Structures, Sorting, Searching*, Third Edition (Boston, Mass.: Addison-Wesley, 1998).